Constraining Dark Matter properties with the first generation of stars: Constraining DM properties using Pop III stars

-Fig.~\ref{fig:Sigma-Mchi_Bounds_lowmass} shows the projected bounds in the low-mass region for strongly interacting thermal DM that can avoid the Lee-Weinberg limit~\cite{Lee:1977}.
+We next move our focus to to non-WIMP sub-GeV DM modes.
+Fig.~\ref{fig:Sigma-Mchi_Bounds_lowmass} shows the projected bounds in the low-mass region for strongly interacting thermal DM.
 We focus our attention on two such models: the Strongly Interacting Massive Particles (SIMP)~\cite{Hochberg:2014} that can annihilate via the following $3\to 2$ process: $DM+DM+DM\to DM+DM$, and the Co-SIMP model of~\cite{Smirnov:2020}, in which the following process is responsible for thermal production: $DM+DM+SM\to DM+SM$.
 For more details on those models see Appendix~\ref{sec:Equilibration}.
 If we allow for both of these processes to happen simultaneously, the CoSIMP channel is dominant inside the star, in view of a high density of baryons, whereas outside of the star the SIMP annihilations would be dominant, with CoSIMP annihilations being essentially negligible.
-We take an initial DM density in the $\rho_X \sim 10^{13} - 10^{16}$ GeV cm$^{-3}$ range, and, assuming Co-SIMP annihilations outside of the star, we time-evolved $\rho_X$ to $t = 1$ My to include the effects of the so called ``annihilation plateau.''
+Moreover, we point out that out of those two models, only the Co-SIMP DM interactions can lead to a transfer of energy to baryons inside a star, which is one of the fundamental assumptions we make in this work.
+We take an initial DM density in the $\rho_X \sim 10^{13} - 10^{16}$ GeV cm$^{-3}$ range, and, assuming SIMP annihilations outside of the star, we time-evolved $\rho_X$ to $t = 1$ My to include the effects of the so called ``annihilation plateau.''
 For more details on the initial, and the time evolved $\rho_X$ see Appendix~\ref{sec:DMHalos}.
 Note that, for all densities and stars considered, we rule out large swaths of previously unexplored parameter space.
 For reference, we have placed current direct detection limits from SI and SD searches.
 We also include a projected SI neutrino floor for future He-based experiments \cite{Ruppin:2014} and show that, in high density environments, we place projected constraints below this neutrino floor for DM masses in the range $m_X \sim 0.1 - 1$ GeV.
 Intriguingly, the projected bounds encapsulate a region defined by an upper and lower bound.
 The upper bound arises from solving the inequality $L_{DM} \leq L_{Edd} - L_{nuc}$ in region III of $\sigma-m_X$ parameter space (See Fig.~\ref{fig:sigma_mx_ps}) and results from the sensitivity of both capture and evaporation on $\sigma$.
 The lower bound, on the other hand, results from solutions in region II and relies solely on the sensitivity of evaporation on $\sigma$.
 This is evident when considering the independence of the capture rate on $\sigma$ in region II in contrast to the universal dependence of the evaporation rate on $\sigma$.
 The result is a bounded region ruling out swaths of parameter space that are not currently constrained by direct detection experiments.
 An important feature of these bounds is the funnel region of unconstrained parameter space for $\rho_X(t = 0) = 10^{13}$ GeV cm$^{-3}$ and $M_\star = 100 M_\odot$ and $M_\star = 300 M_\odot$.
 This effect emerges from the loss of constraining power due to the dominance of evaporation over capture for these parameters.
 Note that $C_{tot} \sim \rho_X$, irrespective of $m_X$ and $\sigma$, while $E \sim \rho_X^0$.
 Thus, a lower DM density implies a lower rate of capture but an unaffected evaporation rate.
 This leads to a diminishing effect on DM luminosity and effectively a loss of constraining power in the funnel region.